Time to market

 A key component of the platform was the development of a high-performance address and availability service.
 This processes regularly updated address data via a specially developed exchange format, enriches it with geodata, and delivers response times under 30 milliseconds under real conditions.
 This made real-time, address-specific checking the first interaction point in the digital ordering process.

-Designing the digital ordering process began with a comprehensive analysis phase: user needs, legal requirements (e.g., distance selling law, data protection), and internal processes were systematically evaluated and condensed into user-centered journeys.
+Designing the digital ordering flow began with a comprehensive analysis phase: user needs, legal requirements (e.g., distance selling law, data protection), and internal processes were systematically evaluated and condensed into user-centered journeys.
 The goal was an intuitive ordering process that clearly, understandably, and legally depicts even complex product configurations.

 Based on these findings, a fully digital, multi-step form process with dynamic fields, responsive layout, and context-sensitive validation was created.
 Optional fields and explanatory notes provide clarity and guidance – even on mobile devices.

 To create a sustainable, scalable UI logic, the visual and functional rules of all interface components were transferred into a consistent design system.
-It not only forms the basis for the new ordering process but also for future extensions such as customer self-service.
+It not only forms the basis for the new ordering flow but also for future extensions such as customer self-service.

 The system combines modular components, accessibility, CI compliance, and performance – making wilhelm.tel’s digital platform maintainable and expandable in the long term.